epfl-ada/ada-2024-project-phpjj1/README.md

 ```

 ### How to use the library
 To use the code, the data mentioned above in the data section has to be downloaded.
 Make sure to place all data in the root data folder (for details look below) and put all datafiles from the CMU Movie dataset into a folder named `MovieSummaries`.
 For the MovieLens dataset put all files in a folder named `ml-32m`.
+To see our inital analysis and data pipeline create a conda environment as described above and run all cells of our `result.ipynb` on the source level as shown below.